-The department's budgeted strength is 78 sworn officers and 33 civilian personnel who serve under the leadership of the Chief of Police.
+The department’s budgeted strength is 89 sworn officers and 20.5 civilian personnel who serve under the leadership of the Chief of Police.
 WRPD has two divisions, Patrol and Support Services, and receives an average 38,000 calls for service each year.
 How is the department organized?
-Take a look at the
+Take a look at the WRPD Organization Chart.

 The Wheat Ridge Police Department focuses on community policing: a problem-solving in partnership with the community.
 Many calls for service are more effectively handled by focusing on the problem and planning for a long-term resolution.
 The benefits to the community from this type of approach are:

-- Officers are able to spend more time working with citizens to solve crime and disorder problems;
+- Officers are able to spend more time working with community members to solve crime and disorder problems;

-- With better police-citizen communication, officers can more effectively use and share crime information with the public;
+- With better communication, officers can more effectively use and share crime information with the public;

 - Officers who know both a community’s problems and its residents can link people with other public and private agencies that can help solve community concerns;